ggraca/programming-tests/canon/README.md

 # Tasks

-Launchpad uses "Teams" to group people.
+------ uses "Teams" to group people.
 People may be members of teams, and teams may also be members of teams.
 Because teams can be used in most ways that People can, Teams and People are both represented through the Person class.